dema-trading-ai/docs/docs/getting_started/installation/windows.md

 4. Open a terminal (e.g. Windows Powershell) and change to the downloads folder:
 `cd [PATH/TO/DOWNLOADS/FOLDER]`

-5. Install the TA-lib wheel by running this command:
+5. Install the TA-Lib wheel by running this command:
 `pip install [TA_Lib-wheel].whl`

 6. Clone the [Engine github repository](https://github.com/dema-trading-ai/engine) on your computer.